RobsonKing/this-page-has-issues/readme.md

 Update the schema file by downloading from: https://docs.github.com/en/graphql/overview/public-schema

-Build the types for the queries you are using npx apollo:
+Build the types for the queries you are using
-`client:codegen --localSchemaFile schema.docs.graphql --target typescript --includes 'src/**/*.{ts,tsx}'`
+`npx apollo client:codegen --localSchemaFile schema.docs.graphql --target typescript --includes 'src/**/*.{ts,tsx}'`

 ## Production